Hazardous Waste Site Identification in EPA's Region 2

 On this page:

-An EPA ID number does not transfer with the handler if the handler moves to a different site.
-If your business moves to another location address, the operator or the owner must notify EPA Region 2 of this change.
-Since your business has changed locations, a new ID number will be assigned to the new location address based on the new RCRA Site Identification form 8700-12 submittal.
+An EPA ID number does not transfer with the handler when the handler moves to a new location.
+If your business moves to a new location address, the operator or the owner must notify EPA Region 2 of this change.
+When your business moves to a new location, a new RCRA Site Identification number is assigned to the new location address based on the new RCRA Site Identification form 8700-12 sent to EPA.

-A completed EPA RCRA site ID form 8700-12 for each site located in New York, Puerto Rico and U.S. Virgin Islands, should be mailed to the address listed on our state contact list or submitted electronically through MyRCRAid.
+Alternatively, the form may be submitted electronically through MyRCRAid.
 Forms received by regular mail are generally processed within two weeks.
 A written Acknowledgment of the RCRA Site Identification form is mailed to the site contact person’s mailing address within approximately three weeks from the receipt date of the form.
 Forms received by Express Mail Services are often processed within 48 hours from receipt.
 The site contact person is notified of the issued ID number by telephone or email.

-MyRCRAid is an application within the RCRAInfo database that allows industry users to submit the EPA RCRA site ID form 8700-12 to their appropriate regulator electronically.
+MyRCRAid is an application within the RCRAInfo database that allows industry users to submit the EPA RCRA Site ID form 8700-12 to their appropriate regulator electronically.
 These submissions are not inserted into the RCRAInfo database until they are approved by the regulator.
-EPA Region 2 accepts electronic submittals of the site ID form using the myRCRAid application for locations in New York, Puerto Rico and the U.S. Virgin Islands.
+EPA Region 2 accepts electronic submittals of the Site ID form using the myRCRAid application for locations in New York, Puerto Rico and the U.S. Virgin Islands.
+Remember to visit the RCRAInfo Web page on the Internet to confirm whether a location has an existing RCRA Site ID number before requesting a new number via myRCRAid.

-The Cross-Media Electronic Reporting Regulation (CROMERR) provides the legal framework for electronic reporting under all of the EPA's environmental regulations.
+The Cross-Media Electronic Reporting Regulation (CROMERR) provides the legal framework for electronic reporting under all of EPA's environmental regulations.
 The standards are designed to provide electronic submittals with the same level of legal dependability as the corresponding paper submittals.
-CROMERR has made it possible for EPA to implement an application, myRCRAid, that allows the site to submit their site ID form electronically.
+CROMERR has made it possible for EPA to implement an application, myRCRAid, that allows the site to submit their Site ID form electronically and sign it electronically.

 The process, in general terms, is as follows*:

-Step 1 - A site representative, who works directly for the site, registers for myRCRAid using the RCRAInfo database URL in any browser.
+Step 1 - A site representative, who is an employee of that company, registers for myRCRAid using the RCRAInfo database URL in any browser.
 Registration Type is Industry User.
 The user should provide their full legal name and work email address.
-Accounts cannot be shared.
+Accounts cannot be shared – each individual using the software must have their own account.

-Step 3 - Using the myRCRAid application, the site representative selects existing sites for which they have the authority to submit RCRA Subtitle C information.
-If a site does not already exist in the database, a request for a new site ID number is made.
-EPA ID numbers are assigned to a site's physical location (an EPA ID number does not transfer with the handler if the handler moves to a different site).
+Step 2 - Using the myRCRAid application, the site representative selects existing sites for which they have the authority to submit RCRA Subtitle C information.
+If a site does not already exist in the database, a request for a new Site ID number is made.
+EPA ID numbers are assigned to a site's physical location.
+An EPA ID number does not transfer with the handler if the handler moves to a different site.

 Step 5 - The regulating agency reviews the submission and approves or rejects the submission.
 If the submission is approved, the information is loaded into RCRAInfo.
 If the submission is rejected for deficiency, the site representative must correct the deficiency based on the comments provided by the regulating agency and re-submit the form.

 * This registration process is built upon the account registration process used for EPA's Central Data Exchange (CDX).
-RCRAInfo Industry Application (RIA) accounts may be used within CDX and conversely CDX accounts may be used within RIA.
-To use an existing CDX account to login into the RCRAInfo Industry Application, simply enter your CDX credentials (User ID and Password) in the RCRAInfo sign in screen.
+The name of the program service the user must select in CDX in order to use myRCRAid is called RCRAInfo: Resource Conservation and Recovery Act Information.
+The RCRAInfo Industry Application (RIA) accounts may be used within CDX and conversely CDX accounts may be used within RIA.
+To use an existing CDX account to log into the RCRAInfo Industry Application, simply enter your CDX credentials (User ID and Password) in the RCRAInfo sign in screen.
+A full User’s Guide is available from within the RCRA database which navigates the user through the myRCRAid module as well as the electronic manifest (e-Manifest) module.

 A provisional number is issued to locations that need to dispose of hazardous waste right away due to an emergency situation (a hazardous waste spill, an accident involving hazardous waste, abandoned or unprotected waste) which causes a threat to humans or the environment.
 The emergency ID number will be assigned immediately and is valid for 30 days.